Framing UCC for Uttarakhand that will strengthen social fabric, help fight inequality: Ranjana Prakash Desai | Politics

 "I and the members of the committee have met a number of people from Uttarakhand including religious leaders.
 Representatives of various political parties and organisations have met us," she said.

-During the public consultation, Desai said the committee saw an "overwhelming support" for the Uniform Civil Code.
+During the public consultation, Desai said the committee saw "overwhelming support" for the Uniform Civil Code.

 "We will ensure that everybody will be happy... all religious groups.
 It will be acceptable to all, I promise you.
 Majority of the people are in favour."
 Addressing the event, UCC committee member Satrughna Singh, a retired IAS officer, said the formation of the uniform code will not interfere with the traditions of communities.